MrVulpesTech/hospital_quiz_bot/README.md

 ## Description

-This bot conducts structured medical quizzes specifically for knee examinations in Ukrainian.
+This bot conducts structured medical quizzes specifically for knee examinations in multiple languages (Ukrainian and German).
 It collects user responses through an interactive Telegram interface and uses OpenAI's GPT-4o-mini model to generate human-like, professional medical reports based on the examination data.

 ### Key Features